 justice-involved experiences, who are survivors of sexual violence, who are recovering

-drug or alcohol addicts, who face basic needs insecurity or who are considered Third
+drug or alcohol addicts, who face housing insecurity or who are considered Third Culture

 This certificate is framed by the last decade of emerging research, which aims to